nulib/meadow/README.md

 #### PlanChange payloads

 - `add` merges values into existing metadata.
 For lists (like subjects or notes) the values are appended when they are not already present.
 Scalar fields (e.g., `title`) are merged according to the context (`:append` for `add`, `:replace` for `replace`).
 - `delete` removes the provided values verbatim.
 For controlled vocabularies this means the JSON structure must match what is stored in the database (role/term maps).
-The planner normalizes structs and string-keyed maps automatically when executing changes.
+The planner normalizes structs and string-keyed maps automatically when applying changes.
 - `replace` overwrites existing values for the provided keys.
 Use this when the existing content should be replaced entirely instead of appended or removed.

 Controlled metadata entries (subjects, creators, contributors, etc.) follow the shape below.
-For subjects you must supply both the `role` (with at least `id`/`scheme`) and the `term.id`; extra fields such as `label` or `variants` are ignored during execution but can be included when working with structs in IEx:
+For subjects you must supply both the `role` (with at least `id`/`scheme`) and the `term.id`; extra fields such as `label` or `variants` are ignored when applying but can be included when working with structs in IEx:

 ```elixir
 %{